 A28.
-Ensure that the security staff is trained on human rights approach. two kind of trainings were identified: a) Trainings for Eni Mexico and Mizamtec Operating Company security staff, which are provided through the Eni Campus online platform.
-Until September 2020, the HR Department reported an attendance of seven people, b) Trainings/workshops for contractors, which are provided by external providers.
-In 2019, staff from security and driver supplier took the workshop "Constitutional principles of human rights in the public service" provided by the CNDH, carried out from November 11 to December 7.
-The contractor reported 38 participants.
+Ensure that the security staff is trained on human rights approach.
+There were identified two kind of trainings: a) Trainings for Eni Mexico and Mizamtec security staff, which are provided through the Eni Campus online platform.
+Until September 2020, the HR Department reported an attendance of seven people of the Security Department, b) Trainings/workshops for contractors, which are provided by external providers.
+In 2019, staff from driver contractor took the workshop "Constitutional principles of human rights in the public service" provided by the CNDH, carried out from November 11 to December 7.
+The contractor reported the assistance of 38 participants.
 For 2020, the Security Department did not report the participation of contractors in workshops related to human rights.